Beta · 20 free units · worth $499 each

 Twenty homeowners.
 Free hardware.
 No strings.

-Tag + Hub + lifetime app access + a direct line to me
+Tag + Hub + free Proxly app + a direct line to the team

 • One Proxly Tag — windshield-mounted, GPS, encrypted radio